 File Naming Definitions

-The following terms and definitions related to file naming and file referencing for all file formats are defined.:
+The following terms and definitions relate to file naming and referencing for all file formats described in this specification.

 file name: The name of a file without its location.

 stem: The portion of a file name before the last period, or the full file name if no period.